CompuTec/processforce-docs/current/user-guide/quality-control/test-protocols/test-protocols.md

 ### Test Properties

-Here you can manage **ADD LINK** Test Properties: data elements representing the tests to be conducted within the Quality Control Test.
-Test Properties are copied from a **ADD LINK** Test Protocol Template chosen in the header.
+Here you can manage Test Properties: data elements representing the tests to be conducted within the Quality Control Test.
+Test Properties are copied from a Test Protocol Template chosen in the header.
 After this, you can add or remove the Properties before saving the Test Protocol.

 Note.
 When the user adds the Item Number to the Header, the Item Properties defined within the Item Details/Properties Tab and have the Quality Control Testing field checked are copied into the Item Property Code (bottom grid).